dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

 ### Object Detection

-Use the Out of Box Faster-RCNN or YOLOv3 solution to identify fish in frames (you will need to label with bounding boxes - good tools are <a href="https://github.com/Microsoft/VoTT" target="_blank">VoTT</a> and <a href="http://www.robots.ox.ac.uk/~vgg/software/via/" target="_blank">VGG Image Annotator</a>
+Use the Out of Box Faster-RCNN or YOLOv3 solution to identify fish in frames and, for this, you will need to label with bounding boxes - good tools are <a href="https://github.com/Microsoft/VoTT" target="_blank">VoTT</a> and <a href="http://www.robots.ox.ac.uk/~vgg/software/via/" target="_blank">VGG Image Annotator</a>

 ## Additional Help